sarbull/components/README.md

 ## Migration

-The structure of this repository matches old registry's API, and `1.0.0` tag reflects its frozen state.
+The structure of this repository matches the API of old registry.
+Also, `1.0.0` tag reflects its frozen state.
 It means you can (and should) seamlessly migrate by creating or updating your `.bowerrc` file (either in project's directory or home directory):

 ```json
 {